-The Company reviews the impairment indicators outlined in GAAP guidance.
-In 2016, the sole indication of possible impairment was the decline in industry-wide reported sales price.
+The Company reviews the impairment indicators outlined in US GAAP guidance.
+In 2017, the sole indication of possible impairment was the continuing weakness in industry-wide reported sales prices despite a slight increase in prices for the year.
 While this price has no immediate effect on the Company since it has sales contracts until 2021, a cash flow analyses for each of Lost Creek and Shirley Basin was performed.
 The mine life used was consistent with that reported in the respective NI 43-101 Preliminary Economic Assessment for each property.
-Cash flows were calculated using a sales price of \$30 per pound which was the long-term quoted price in related industry periodicals as of December 31, 2016.
+Cash flows were calculated using a sales price of \$31 per pound which was the long-term quoted price in industry periodicals as of December 31, 2017.
 Based on these undiscounted cash flow models, the assets will be recovered and no impairments were indicated for any of the respective properties.